jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 <details>

-  <summary>1.- Use Visual Builder Studio to configure the Web Application for your environment (click to show)</summary>
+  <summary>1.- Import the provided application into Visual Builder Studio (click to show)</summary>

-## Use Visual Builder Studio to configure the Web Application for your environment
+## Import the provided application into Visual Builder Studio

 ---
 Visual Builder is not only used to develop Visual Builder applications, but it allows the development of any kind of modern application thanks to its multitude of integrated development tools, such as a GIT repository, CI/CD pipelines engine, artifact generation, container repository, agile tools, team building tools like wiki and snipples and more.
 If you want to know more please click [here](https://www.oracle.com/application-development/visual-builder-studio/)